tomash1234/robot-arm-filler/README.md

 ## Viewer
 I implemented a simple robot arm viewer and controller.
 So you can test if everything is setup corrected.
+You can click on the plot and the angles needed to reach this position will be calculated
 <img src="https://github.com/tomash1234/robot-arm-filler/blob/main/doc/viewer.gif" width="500">

 ## How to Install & Run